-Approved by the Governing Body 3.10.2016

-Date of next review: Autumn 2018
+Approved by the Governing Body: October 2020 Date of next review: Autumn 2022

-Carefully chosen resources are used and the sessions are planned with the areas of priority as flagged up by the Boxall Profile.
+Carefully chosen resources are used and sessions planned according to the areas of priority flagged up by the SDQs.

-Resources may include:-
+Resources may include: -

-Talkabout Alex Kelly for Speechmark

-101 Games for Social Skills Jenny Moseley for LDA

-Time to Talk Alison Shroeder for LDA

-Nurturing Talk Education Bradford and the NGN

-Socially Speaking LDA

-The School's Prayer Garden and outdoor learning spaces.
+Karen Treisman Resources to support Emotional Literacy Talkabout Alex Kelly for Speechmark 101 Games for Social Skills Jenny Moseley for LDA Time to Talk Alison Shroeder for LDA Nurturing Talk Education Bradford and the NGN Socially Speaking LDA The School's Prayer Garden and outdoor learning spaces.

-R Time is for all children to access.
-Children are given the opportunity to help and support each other in sharing activities both indoors and outside.
+R Time is for children who are identified by school staff, as needing additional therapeutic support.
+All children have the opportunity to help and support each other in sharing activities both indoors and outside.